masak/nugget/description.md

 * It's possible to define a class nested inside another.
 This is just a consequence of `def` clauses being allowed inside classes.

 * The `neighbors` method has two invocants.
-One is for a `Graph` instance, and one is for a `Node` instance.
-Each method in an inner class gets to declare zero, one, or two invocants like this.
-(If it declares one invocant, it would be a `Node`, the inner one.)
-More generally, a method gets to declare as many invocants as there are class declarations surrounding it.
+One is for a `Graph` instance (available as `us`), and one is for a `Node` instance (available as `me`).

+It's considered an error to declare a class at a class-nesting depth of two; classes in classes are OK, but not classes in classes in classes.

 ### Operators